Export may refer to any of the following:

 - Saving data in a program in a format that is compatible with a different program.
 For example, saving an Excel spreadsheet as a CSV file that can be imported into a database.

 - Saving portions of a larger set of data.
-For example, if you're working with a database with millions of customers you may want to export the data on all users of a certain state so that mailers could be made.
+For example, with a database containing millions of customers, you can export data on all users of a certain state so that mailers could be made.

 Where is the export option?

-If the export option is available, it is typically available on the File menu section of the program or the same are you would find Save or the Save As option.
+The export option is on the program's file menu or the same location as the Save or the Save As option.

-Note: Not all programs have an export option, but you may be able to use the Save As option and save the file as a different program that may be compatible with where you want to import your data.
+Not all programs have an export option.
+Alternatively, you can use the Save As option and save the file as a different program that is compatible with where you want to import your data.

 2. In the bash shell, export is a builtin command.
 It configures an environmental variable to be passed on to the environment of any child shells of the current shell.
 For more information, see our export bash builtin command reference.